halfmonty/VPNWatcher/README.md

 ### When VPNWatcher is started minimized, how do I open it up again?

-Whenever VPNWatcher is minimzed, a trayicon will show.
+Whenever VPNWatcher is minimzed, a trayicon will show up.
 Either doubleclick on it or rightclick and hit "Open".